-Although Varex's sales fluctuate from period to period, in recent years Varex's international region has represented a larger share of its business.
-The more Varex depends on sales in the international region, the more vulnerable Varex becomes to these factors.
+Although Varex's sales fluctuate from period to period, in recent years Varex's international operations have represented a larger share of its business.
+The more Varex depends on international sales, the more vulnerable Varex becomes to these factors.
+For example, recent trade disputes as well as tariffs enacted by China and the United States have had a negative effect on Varex's business and will likely continue to negatively impact our business.

+A change in the percentage of Varex's total earnings from international sales or continued changes in tax laws could increase Varex's effective tax rate.

 Varex's effective tax rate is impacted by tax laws in both the United States and in the countries in which its international subsidiaries do business.
-Earnings from Varex's international region are generally taxed at rates lower than U.S. rates.
-A change in the percentage of Varex's total earnings from the international region, a change in the mix of particular tax jurisdictions within the international region, or a change in currency exchange rates could cause Varex's effective tax rate to increase or decrease.
-Also, Varex is not currently taxed in the United States on certain undistributed earnings of certain foreign subsidiaries.
-These earnings could become subject to incremental foreign withholding or U.S. federal and state taxes should they either be deemed to be or actually are remitted to the United States, in which case Varex's financial results could be materially and adversely affected.
-In addition, changes in the valuation of Varex's deferred tax assets or liabilities, changes in tax laws or rates, changes in the interpretation of tax laws, or other changes beyond Varex's control could materially and adversely affect its financial position and results of operations.
+Earnings from Varex's international subsidiaries are generally taxed at rates that differ from U.S. rates.
+A change in the percentage of Varex's total earnings from the international subsidiaries, a change in the mix of particular tax jurisdictions between the international subsidiaries, or a change in currency exchange rates could cause Varex's effective tax rate to increase or decrease.
+The Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform") was signed into law on December 22, 2017.
+The law includes significant changes to the U.S. corporate income tax system, including a Federal corporate rate reduction from 35% to 21%, limitations on the deductibility of interest expense and executive compensation, and extensive changes to the way foreign earnings are taxed in the U.S.

+Prior to the enactment of U.S. Tax Reform, Varex was not taxed in the United States on certain undistributed earnings of certain foreign subsidiaries.
+While U.S. Tax Reform imposed a current tax on cumulative undistributed earnings, these earnings could also become subject to incremental foreign withholding or U.S. state taxes should they be actually remitted to the United States, in which case Varex's financial results could be materially and adversely affected.
+The changes included in U.S. Tax Reform are broad, complex, and subject to change and interpretation.
+Additional statutory changes or interpretive guidance issued by Federal or local authorities could have a material impact on income tax expense, the effective rate, or the value of deferred tax assets and liabilities.
+In addition, significant judgments and estimates are required to evaluate our tax position and the impact of the new tax law.
+If these judgments and estimates are incorrect, or if the underlying assumptions are modified by subsequent guidance or are different from what we expect, our tax liability could differ significantly from our current estimates.
+Changes in the valuation of Varex's deferred tax assets or liabilities, additional changes in tax laws or rates, changes in the interpretation of tax laws in other jurisdictions, or other changes beyond Varex's control could materially and adversely affect its financial position and results of operations.